Help the hungry and have an immediate impact.

-- Gather several families and make even more sandwiches.
-Have each person bring a needed item, or take turns hosting a sandwich-making party.
+- Gather several families and host a sandwich-making party!
+Have each person bring a needed item.

 - Ask the shelter if they would like you to make an entire sack lunch.
 You can decorate the paper lunch bags and include a piece of fruit, a small bag of chips and a small drink with the sandwich.

 Browse our projects for other ways to provide comfort.

 Doing Good Together™ is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.